scottmwinters/ImageDisplay/README.md

 ###Image Display

-For this assignment I used the X11 to create a image viewer for .ppm files.
+For this assignment I used the X11 library to create a image viewer for .ppm files.

 Requirements: Linux Based system with X11/Xlib.h library